icfnext/prosper/README.md

 }
 ```

 Specs can then implement the trait to add the new functionality.
-Note that the `getRequestBuilder()` abstract method does not have to be implemented by the new spec, since this new spec (as seen below) extends `ProsperSpec`.
+Note that the `getRequestBuilder()` abstract method does not have to be implemented by the new spec, since this spec (as seen below) extends `ProsperSpec` and already inherits the required method.
 Traits can thus "borrow" functionality from the base `ProsperSpec` by defining abstract methods that match the corresponding method signatures in `ProsperSpec`.

 ```groovy
 import spock.lang.Shared